polnops/polnops.github.io/index.markdown

 ---
 [<img src="/images/profile3.png" style="float: right; width: 30%; margin-left: 5%; margin-bottom: 0.5em;">](/images/profile3.png)

-I am an experimental physicist in quantum optics and nanophotonics.
-My research direction is to explore ways to interface different platforms, in particular atoms and photons, to enable new capabilities and perform bigger tasks in quantum information processing.
+I'm an experimental physicist and engineer with a background in photonics, quantum optics, and systems engineering.
+My work bridges fundamental research and practical technology, from building quantum optics experiments to developing a sensing device platform.

-I have been very fortunate to collaborate with teams of talented scientists.
-I did my postdoc work in the [Quantum Devices group](https://quantumdevices.berkeley.edu/) at [Berkeley EECS](https://eecs.berkeley.edu/), my PhD in [Misha Lukin's group](https://lukin.physics.harvard.edu/) at [Harvard Physics](https://www.physics.harvard.edu/), and my undergraduate studies at [MIT](https://web.mit.edu/), where I worked in the groups of [Vladan Vuletic](https://www.rle.mit.edu/eapg/) and [Leonid Levitov](http://www.mit.edu/~levitov/).
+My previous research in quantum optics broadly falls under the theme of photonic integration of quantum systems.
+This includes integrating color centers with silicon photonics during my postdoc in Alp Sipahigil's [Quantum Devices group](https://quantumdevices.berkeley.edu/) at Berkeley EECS, and coupling cold atoms in optical tweezers to photonic crystal cavities during my PhD in [Misha Lukin's group](https://lukin.physics.harvard.edu/) at Harvard.
+As an undergraduate at MIT, I worked on atomic physics and condensed matter theory in the groups of [Vladan Vuletic](https://www.rle.mit.edu/eapg/) and [Leonid Levitov](http://www.mit.edu/~levitov/).

-I am currently part of a team that develops a sensing device platform based on photonic integrated circuits at Apple Inc.
+Currently, I'm at Apple developing a sensing device platform based on photonic integrated circuits.

 For more, please see my [resume](samutpraphoot_resume_2025.pdf) and [Google Scholar](https://scholar.google.com/citations?user=TU4yHVYAAAAJ&hl=en) profile.